MouseBiteLabs/Pocket-Protector-Power-Board/README.md

-# Pocket Protector Power Board
+# Pocket Protector Power Board - UNDER CONSTRUCTION

 This is a power regulator board for my <a href="https://github.com/MouseBiteLabs/Game-Boy-Pocket-Color">Game Boy Pocket Color (MGBC)</a> project for use with LiPo batteries.
 But hey, have you seen my other regulator board, the <a href="https://github.com/MouseBiteLabs/Pocket-Mouse-Power-Board">Pocket Mouser Power Board</a>?
 It's also really cool and doesn't use a battery that can explode.